Sales

 By calculating your customer acquisition cost (CAC) and comparing it across different markets, you can identify areas where you can optimize your sales and marketing budget.

-Lifetime value (LTV): Maximizing customer profitability
+Lifetime value (LTV): Maximising customer profitability

 Lifetime value (LTV) is the total profit you can expect a customer to bring to your business over their whole lifecycle.

-By calculating your LTV and analyzing it across different customer segments, you can identify the most lucrative segments and focus your efforts accordingly.
+By calculating your LTV and analysing it across different customer segments, you can identify the most lucrative segments and focus your efforts accordingly.
 Collaborating with your finance department can help ensure accurate calculations and determine your target LTV.

 "Magic Number": Assessing efficiency in subscription-based businesses